 The winners of the LexisLibrary Awards 2015 were announced on Friday 12th June at the British and Irish Association of Law Librarians (BIALL) Annual Conference held in Brighton.
 The awards were presented by Marianne Barber, President of the British and Irish Association of Law Librarians, and Tom Laidlaw, Head of Academic Development at LexisNexis.

-Best Legal Information Service outside of London (Commercial sector)
+Best Legal Information Service Outside of London (Commercial Sector): Irwin Mitchell

-Best Legal Information Service London only (Commercial sector)
+Best Legal Information Service (Commercial Sector) - London Only: Withers LLP

 About the Awards

 Now known as The LexisLibrary Awards, formerly The Halsbury’s Awards, these awards were established in 2007 by the BIALL Awards & Bursaries Committee and LexisNexis.
 They replaced the previously named BIALL Awards for Excellence which were presented in 2005 and 2006.

 The LexisLibrary Awards were conceived in order to recognise, celebrate and reward the dedicated performance and outstanding service given by legal information services, law libraries and those teams managing legal collections and resources.
 These awards are particularly unique as they are the only legal information service awards that recognise the value and importance of dedicated team work within our sector.

 2007 marked the centenary of Halsbury's Laws of England, the definitive authority of the law of England and Wales.
 BIALL and LexisNexis chose to celebrate the centenary by establishing these awards in association with BIALL for the Best Legal Information Services in the UK and Ireland.
 The inaugural presentations were made at a special event held at The Inner Temple on 16th October 2007.